 Work hard to cultivate these skills, and your successful career will span decades!

 Joan Burge has staying power.
 She’s been a lion of the administrative assistant profession for fifty years.
 That’s no easy feat.
 Staying on top for that long takes timeless skills, hard work, and passion.
-Come join her for her 30Year Anniversary Tour focused on Timeless Skills for Assistants to learn how to follow in her footsteps!
+Learn how to follow in her footsteps!

 Click here to learn more and register today!